Helen Dortch Longstreet: Early career

 Dortch became the owner and editor of the Carnesville, Georgia, Tribune in 1888, when the establishment consisted of 150 pounds of long primer type, mostly in "pi", a few cases of worn adverting type and a subscription book whose credit column had been conscientiously neglected.
 She replaced them with new and improved ones, and the circulation of the paper increased to thousands.
 She had been typist, editor and business manager, and had solicited and canvassed the district for subscribers, because she was not able to hire any one to do it for her.
-Beginning the work at the age of 17, she fought the boycotters and Alliance opponents and overcome the southern prejudice against women using their intelligence in the business world.
+Beginning the work at the age of 17, she fought the boycotters and Alliance opponents and overcame the southern prejudice against women using their intelligence in the business world.
 After working for two years, she went to Baltimore, Maryland, where she studied for two years in the Notre Dame school.
 She resumed her work on the Tribune in June, 1890.

 In October 1894, it was announced that Dortch, editor at that time of the Milledgeville Chronicle, was to become the private secretary of Governor Atkinson.
 This office carried with it a major's commission in the state militia.

 She was the first woman in Georgia to serve as Assistant State Librarian in 1894.
 She also authored the "Dortch Bill" (which became law in 1896) to allow a woman to hold the office of State Librarian.

 1897 and later

 Having met General James Longstreet, through her school roommate, she married him on September 8, 1897, when she was just 34 and he was 76.
 She was widowed in 1904, childless.

-Before and after becoming a widow, Longstreet devoted much time to ensure that General Longstreet was accurately portrayed by history.
+Before and after her husband’s death, Longstreet spent much time addressing how General Longstreet was portrayed in historical accounts.
 In 1905, she documented her husband's account of the Civil War by publishing the book Lee and Longstreet at High Tide.
 Another important cause that she took up about 1911 was the creation of a state park at Tallulah Gorge.
 Dortch Longstreet was opposed to a plan by Georgia Power to build a series of hydroelectric dams along the original course of the Tallulah River and particularly concerned about the potential impact on the Tallulah Gorge.
 Although unsuccessful, her campaign was one of the first conservation movements in Georgia.

-During World War II, she was a Rosie the Riveter at the Bell Aircraft plant in Atlanta.
+During World War II, she was a riveter at the Bell Aircraft plant in Atlanta.
 She said, "I was at the head of my class in riveting school.
 In fact I was the only one in it."

 Longstreet was also politically active.
 She became a member of the Progressive Party and supported Theodore Roosevelt when he lost the Republican nomination to Taft in 1912.
 In fact, she was a delegate to the Progressive Party convention in 1912.
 She ran an unsuccessful write-in campaign for governor of Georgia against Herman Talmadge in 1950.